6.1 – The balance sheet equation

 Key takeaways from this chapter

-- A Balance sheet also called the Statement of Financial Position is prepared on a flow basis which depicts the financial position of the company at any given point in time.
+- A Balance sheet also called the Statement of Financial Position is prepared on a flow basis that depicts the company’s financial position at any given point in time.
 It is a statement which shows what the company owns ( assets) and what the company owes (liabilities)

 - A business will generally need a balance sheet when it seeks investors, applies for loans, submits taxes etc.